yyyujintang/yyyujintang.github.io/_pages/about.md

 - I was born in Dazhou, Sichuan Province.
 It is where my life began, and where my roots are.
 - The cities where I have lived for more than six months trace my journey: Dazhou, Mianyang, Shanghai, Shenzhen, Guangzhou, Hangzhou, and Hannover.
 The cities I have traveled to include Chengdu, Chongqing, Xiamen, Xining, Nanjing, Lanzhou, Beijing, Changsha, Jinan, Dalian, Macau, Vienna, Hong Kong, Boston, and Miami.
 My favorite places are Chengdu, Shenzhen, and Hong Kong.
 - The boundaries of language are the boundaries of thought.
-High sensitivity is a gift as well as a curse, and my life dances with this energy.

 <div class="life-gallery">
   <div class="gallery-item">